- Weymouth Harbour Tramway

-The line is unique in Britain today.
 Once many towns and cities had street tramways on which normal standard gauge, main-line, stock ran.
 However as far as I know the Weymouth line (Plus possibly the Newcastle Quay lines) was unique in that over it ran regular, scheduled, passenger services.
-To the author's belief the line remains legally open for occasional excursion traffic but no longer carries regular services, either freight or passenger.
+To the author's knowledge the line has not been formally closed although south of the King Street crossing it was sold to the local Council in 2009 and prior to that had been placed by Network Rail into out of use category (February 2007) therefore effectively it is closed as no one with the power to reinstate and operate it has any wish to do so.

 Description of the line

-Leaving the segregated section the line crosses the busy King Street on an ungated crossing and from this point on runs as a street tramway for approximately a mile to the Ferry Terminal.
+Leaving the segregated section the line crossed the busy King Street on an ungated crossing and from this point on ran as a street tramway for approximately a mile to the Ferry Terminal.
 The overall length of the line is approximately 1 mile.

 Brief history